-The Rumparooz Pocket has two different sized inserts made from a blend of polyester, polyamide, creating a highly absorbent microfiber 6r soaker duo.
-These inserts have snaps that allow you to use them together, separate, or folded according to your absorbency needs.
-Whether that need be for a light or heavy wetter, daytime or nighttime use, or wetness in either the front, middle, or back.
+This diaper has two different-sized inserts made from a blend of polyester and polyamide, creating a highly absorbent microfiber 6r soaker duo.
+These inserts have snaps that allow you to use them together, separately, or folded according to your absorbency needs.
+This means you can customize the inserts depending if your baby is a light or heavy wetter, for daytime or nighttime use, or if more wetness occurs in the front, middle, or back.

-This pocket diaper ranked 1st in our absorbency testing, showing next to no green on the test filter paper.
-It absorbed the mock urine very quickly, and the microfleece lining did a great job of locking away the moisture inside the diaper.
-When used with a baby tester, both the liner and baby's bum were dry to the touch after changes.
+The Rumparooz Pocket's filter paper result shows nearly no green (mock urine).
+It absorbed the mock urine very quickly, and the microfleece lining did a great job locking away the moisture inside the diaper.
+When used with our little tester, both the liner and the baby's bum were dry to the touch after changes.

-If you are interested in using more natural fibers, Kanga Care provides 2 alternative insert options for the Pocket: the Hemp 6r Soaker Insert (55% hemp, 45% certified organic cotton) and the Kanga Care Bamboo 6r Soaker Insert (50% bamboo, 20% organic cotton, 30% poly fleece).
-While we did not evaluate these inserts in our tests, both of these options are made specifically for the Rumparooz Pocket and should perform well in combination with this diaper.
+Kanga Care offers two alternative insert options if you want to use natural fibers.
+The Hemp 6r Soaker (55% hemp, 45% certified organic cotton) and the Bamboo 6r Soaker (50% bamboo, 20% organic cotton, 30% poly fleece).
+While we did not evaluate these inserts in our tests, both options are made specifically for the Rumparooz Pocket and should perform well in combination with this diaper.

-This one-size diaper fits babies from 6- 40 lbs.
+This one-size diaper fits babies from 6-35+ lbs.
 It has more adjustment settings than average, with four rise snaps and five snaps on each side for the waist.
-The elastic band around the backside of the diaper fits snug against baby's skin.
-We especially appreciate the double row of waist snaps, which are not present on every diaper.
+The elastic band around the backside of the diaper fits snugly against the baby's skin.
+We especially appreciate the double row of waist snaps, which are sometimes absent on other diapers.
 We felt they allowed for a much more secure feeling and less gapping around the belly area.

 Ease of Use

-Washing pocket diapers can be more involved than, say, an all-in-one, which you can just toss straight into the wash after disposing of any solids.
-The Rumparooz you must remove the insert from the pocket before washing, which is not always the pleasant mess-free experience you may anticipate.
+Washing pocket diapers can be more involved than an all-in-one, which you can toss straight into the wash after disposing of any solids.
+With Rumparooz, you must remove the insert from the pocket before washing, which is not always the pleasant mess-free experience you may anticipate.
 Additionally, in the interest of longevity, we generally recommend line drying covers as it extends the life of elastics and preserves the integrity of the waterproof lining.
-However, if you are in a rush, or do not have the space to string out a bunch of diapers to dry, the entire Rumparooz can be machine dried on low.
-This feature is uncommon, as many manufacturers specify that the shell must be line-dried, and so this adds one more step of convenience to this diaper.
+However, if you are in a rush or do not have the space to string out a bunch of diapers to dry, the entire Rumparooz can be machine dried on low.
+This feature is uncommon, as many manufacturers specify that the shell must be line-dried, which adds one more dose of convenience to this diaper.